 What You Need to Know About GLP-1 Medications: Part 2

-In Part 1, we explored why GLP-1 medications like Ozempic and Wegovy are making headlines, and the explosion in obesity that propelled their wide adoption.
+In Part 1, we explored why GLP-1 medications like Ozempic® and Wegovy® are making headlines, and the explosion in obesity prevalence that propelled their wide adoption.
 Now, let’s dive into how these medications work and why they’re so effective.
 We will cover side effects and treatment alternatives in future blogs.

 What is GLP-1?

 Let’s start with the basics.
-Glucagon-like-peptide-1 (GLP-1) is a naturally occurring hormone that is produced and released by our digestive system in response to food consumption.
-GLP-1 produces several biologic effects that culminate in us displaying better blood sugar control after eating.
+Glucagon-like-peptide-1 (GLP-1) is a naturally occurring hormone that is produced and released by our digestive systems in response to food consumption.
+GLP-1 produces several biologic effects that culminate in us experiencing better blood sugar control after eating.

 What are GLP-1 Drugs?

-Ozempic and Wegovy (same drug but sold under different names and doses, made by Novo Nordisk), are basically synthetic versions of the naturally occurring GLP-1 hormone but modified to have a long “half-life” (meaning that drug levels take a long time to diminish - hence the once-a-week injection schedule).
-Mounjaro and Zepbound (same drug but sold under different names and doses, made by Eli Lilly), contain not only GLP-1 with a long half-life, but also a second hormone with overlapping effects.
+Ozempic® and Wegovy® (brand names for semaglutide) are basically synthetic versions of the naturally occurring GLP-1 hormone but modified to have a long “half-life” (meaning that drug levels take a long time to diminish after administration, allowing the once-a-week injection schedule).
+Mounjaro® and Zepbound® (brand names for tirzepatide) contain not only a different synthetic version of GLP-1 with a long half-life, but also a second hormone with overlapping effects.

-As all these medications were being evaluated for treating diabetes, it became clear that not only were study subjects experiencing better blood sugar control, they were losing weight.
+As semaglutide and tirzepatide were being evaluated in diabetes treatment trials, it became clear that not only were study subjects experiencing better blood sugar control, they were also losing weight.
 A LOT of weight.
 And this is where the whole notion of using GLP-1s for weight management began.

 How Do GLP-1 Medications Cause Weight Loss?

-It turns out that GLP-1 has a broader set of effects - beyond just affecting how our pancreas releases insulin.
+Turns out GLP-1 has a broader set of effects, beyond just affecting how our pancreas releases insulin.
 You can think of GLP-1s as leveraging every trick in the book to stop blood sugars from rising.

 One way to modulate how quickly blood sugar rises is to slow down digestion.
-If our digestive tracts are processing food at a slower rate, blood sugar is entering the bloodstream at a slower rate as well.
+If our digestive tracts are processing food at a slower rate, glucose is entering the bloodstream at a slower rate as well.
+GLP-1 slows gastric emptying and intestinal transit time.

 Another thing you can do is to send a signal to the brain that you’re full.
-After all, if you’re not eating, you’re not introducing glucose into the system.
+After all, if you’re not eating, you’re not introducing new glucose into the system in the first place.
+GLP-1 activates neural pathways in the brain that signal satiety.

 It’s these latter two effects that are the main mechanisms driving weight loss.
 Slower digestion leads people to feel fuller longer - while signaling satiety in the brain halts calorie intake and reduces cravings.
-The combination of these effects can yield dramatic weight reductions, to the tune of 10%, 15%, even 30%.
-These are astonishing results.
-Very few weight loss programs can claim these types of successes.
+The combination results in a reduced impetus to eat.
+Reduce that impetus enough and you get dramatic weight reductions, to the tune of 10%, 15%, even 30%.
+These are astonishing statistics.
+Indeed, very few weight loss programs can claim such results.

 So Why is Our Own Natural GLP-1 Not Enough?